software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

 # Agile software development and Scrum

-- During this week, we will learn:
-  - What is the course about?
-  - How is the course assessed?
+- The learning objectives for this week are:
-  - What is the course schedule?
+  - Knowing about the course contents, assesment and schedule
-  - What is agile software development?
+  - Knowing what is agile software development
-  - What is the software development licecycle?
+  - Knowing what is the software development licecycle
-  - What is Scrum?
+  - Knowing what is Scrum
-  - How software requirements are managed in an agile software development process?
+  - Knowing how requirements are managed in agile software development

 ---